jeanyveskotchi/Smart-home-privacy/week3_iot_camera/Analysis.md

 ![MAC-Level View](Screenshots/wyze-stream.png)

 This view confirms:
-- Your Wyze Cam’s MAC address (`80:48:2C:3A:66:F0`) communicates primarily with the Pi (`10.42.0.1`) and cloud servers on AWS IPs.
+- My Wyze Cam’s MAC address (`80:48:2C:3A:66:F0`) communicates primarily with the Pi (`10.42.0.1`) and cloud servers on AWS IPs.
-- You also saw packets to/from:
+- I also saw packets to/from:
-  - Apple devices — likely your phone controlling the camera.
+  - Apple devices — likely my phone controlling the camera.
   - UDP ports `48259–61754` — dynamic session ports for the video stream.

-**Why:** When you open the Wyze app, your phone becomes a control client — it sends a command to Wyze’s cloud, which tells your camera to start streaming, then the stream travels either:
+**Why:** When I open the Wyze app, my phone becomes a control client — it sends a command to Wyze’s cloud, which tells my camera to start streaming, then the stream travels either:
 1. Directly between the phone and camera (LAN mode), or
 2. Through Wyze’s AWS relay (cloud mode).

-Your traffic pattern strongly suggests **cloud relay mode** (video sent to AWS, not local).
+The traffic pattern strongly suggests **cloud relay mode** (video sent to AWS, not local).

 ---